bruce30262/libprotobuf-mutator_fuzzing_learning/3_libprotobuf_libfuzzer_custom_mutator/README.md

 * It should generate a crash sample immediately
     * The sample contains the crash data in protobuf format
     * Set the `PROTO_FUZZER_DUMP_PATH` env to generate the crash sample in raw format
-    * `test.b` should always be "FUCK" in the crash sample
+    * `test.b` should always be "FUCK" or "SHIT" in the crash sample